 The easiest way to find the fee for an application is to use a fee calculator.
 Both the Planning Portal and iApply offer this service.

 If you are submitting your application via the Planning Portal any application fee must be paid to the Portal.
 Applications are no longer released to us until Portal receive payment of any applicable fee.

 Fee payment (if applying in person or through the post)

 If you choose to submit your application in person or in the post, you can pay in the following ways:

 - By BACS (Bankers' Automated Clearing Services) payment, please contact us for the necessary details.
-Please note when paying by BACS it is important that you clearly reference your payment for Planning Services particularly if you do not have a Planning Portal or iApply reference number.
+Please note when paying by BACS it is very important that you clearly reference your payment for Planning Services, failure to do so may result in delay or inability to connect your payment to your application.

 - By cheque made payable to Scarborough Borough Council.
-To assist us please write the application address on the back of your cheque or, if you have a Planning Portal or iApply reference number please write that on the back of the cheque.
+Please write the application address on the back of your cheque or, if you have a reference number please write that on the back of the cheque.

 As well as planning permission you may require building regulations for your development.
 Contact the North Yorkshire Building Control Partnership for further advice.

 Planning Aid England offer free, independent professional planning advice and support to individuals and communities.
 They believe everyone should have the opportunity to get involved in planning their local area, and provide people with the knowledge and tools to achieve this.